 The Journal regularly publishes authoritative papers on every aspect of navigation, including hydrography and oceanography.
 In addition it includes a record of current navigational work, reviews of important books, and other matters of concern to those interested in navigation.
 It is published quarterly, from January, and costs 15s (62s per annum post free).
 Subscriptions should be addressed to the Institute.

 THE INSTITUTE OF NAVIGATION

-at the Royal Geographical Society, 1 Kensington Gore London, S. W. 7 The EG&G Stereo Camera System is completely equipped with its own, automatically synchronized lighting and a pinger positioner which enables skilled operators to maintain precise, off-bottom distance and achieve sharp definition in 80-90% of the 500 exposures available per lowering.
-All components are sealed in pressure proof housings to operate at depths to 12,000 meters and pressures to 20,000 psi.

-Other EG&G Oceanographic equipment: EG&G Seismic Boomer (a deep penetration sub-bottom profiling system); EG&G Pinger Probe (high resolution shallow penetration bottom and subbottom profiler for coastal waters).
-For information on EG&G's design, manufacturing and survey capabilities, contact Product Sales Dept., 162 Brookline Ave., Boston, Massachusetts.

-THIS IS DEEP-SEA PHOTOGRAPHY

-DEPTH: 1800 ft.

-SUBJECT: Fur seal skeleton

-LOCATION: North Pacific

-OPERATORS: Evans & Cardinalli

-(U. S. Navy Oceanographic Office)

-FILM: Tri-X

-CAMERA: EG&G CA-9

-LIGHTING : EG&G LS-9

-POSITIONER: EG&G Pinger
+at the Royal Geographical Society, 1 Kensington Gore London, S. W. 7 .

+THE

+INTERNATIONAL, HYDROGRAPHIC REVIEW

+FOREWORD

-EDGERTON, GERMESHAUSEN & GRIER, INC. BOSTON · LAS VEGAS · SANTA BARBARA THE INTERNATIONAL HYDROGRAPHIC REVIEW 1 FOREWORD The International Hydrographic Bureau was founded in 1921 with the objective of maritime security to be achieved through the standardization of the nautical chart and related publications, the improvement of hydrographic survey practices, and in general the establishment of a close and permanent association among all hydrographic services.
+The International Hydrographic Bureau was founded in 1921 with the objective of maritime security to be achieved through the standardization of the nautical chart and related publications, the improvement of hydrographic survey practices, and in general the establishment of a close and permanent association among all hydrographic services.

 The International Hydrographic Review is published in January and July of each year in both English and French editions.
 The Bureau welcomes articles on hydrographic, topographic and photogrammetric surveying, radio aids, navigation and allied subjects, new instruments and equipment, new hydrographic ships and boats as well as articles on the history and organization of hydrographic offices.

 An honorarium of 15 gold francs (about 5 U.S. dollars) per printed page of 600 words will be paid for all original articles accepted, including tables and diagrams but excluding photographs.
 In addition the Bureau will, upon request, supply each author free of charge with a total of 50 reprints of his article in one of the two official languages of the Bureau (or with 25 in English and 25 in French).

-Articles should be in English or French, typewritten, double spaced, and if possible in duplicate.
+Articles should be in English or French, typewritten, double spaced, and if possible in duplicate, and should reach the Bureau not later than 1 February and 1 August for the July and January numbers respectively.
 However, in order to achieve a well-balanced distribution of subject matter in the various issues of the Review the Directing Committee reserves the right to print articles in an appropriate issue.

-Deadline notice January issue will close 1 August July issue on 1 February Articles should be addressed to :
+Articles should be addressed to :

-The President of the Directing Committee, INTERNATIONAL HYDROGRAPHIC BUREAU,

-Quai des Etats-Unis,
+The President of the Directing Committee, INTERNATIONAL HYDROGRAPHIC BUREAU, Quai des Etats-Unis,

 MONTE CARLO, (Principality of Monaco).

 The Directing Committee are not responsible for statements made or opinions expressed in articles or papers published in this Review when written by authors who are not members of the Directing Committee or of the staff of the International Hydrographic Bureau.

 Information concerning advertisements in the Review will be supplied on request.
-THE INTERNATIONAL HYDROGRAPHIC REVIEW Vol. XLI